 The Jordanian capital is the gateway to the rest of the country, and it makes for a great place to explore by itself too.

 If you’re backpacking in Jordan then this is where you’re going to start your journey, and you’ll be enthralled by the history and culture of this ancient city.
-Visit the imposing Citadel, which has stood over Amman for thousands of years.

-Explore the Roman-era theatres, fountains and temples that lie in ruins in Downtown Amman, marvel at the Dead Sea Scrolls in the Jordan Museum, and enjoy a cosmopolitan walk down Rainbow Street, where you’ll find bars, coffee, falafel and shops.
+Explore the Roman-era theatres, fountains, and temples that lie in ruins in Downtown Amman, marvel at the Dead Sea Scrolls in the Jordan Museum, and enjoy a cosmopolitan walk down Rainbow Street, where you’ll find bars, coffee, falafel, and shops.

 The Dead Sea is an enormous Salt Lake that separates Jordan from Palestine, and it’s also one of the lowest places on the planet.